Marcus Einfeld: Community and social involvement

-In 1989, Einfeld was interviewed by Caroline Jones on her Radio National program, The Search for Meaning.
+In 1989, Einfeld was interviewed by Caroline Jones on her Radio National program The Search for Meaning.

 Einfeld has served as Austcare's "Ambassador for Refugees", and as a UNICEF "Ambassador for Children".
 In 1997, he was named by the National Trust of Australia as an Australian Living Treasure, one of up to 100 living people selected by popular vote for having made outstanding contributions to Australian society.
 In 2002 he was granted the United Nations Peace Award.
 He has also served as National Vice President of the International Commission of Jurists (Australian Section).
 In 2002, he was presented a United Nations Association of Australia Founder's Award for his contribution to justice and human rights.
 He served as Chairman of Legal Resources International Inc., a non-government organisation funded by lawyers and the World Bank and Commonwealth Secretariat, dedicated to advising developing countries on establishing proper systems for democracy and justice.

-He was made an Officer in the Order of Australia for services to international affairs and the protection of human rights in 1998.
+He was made an Officer of the Order of Australia for services to international affairs and the protection of human rights in 1998.
 He was also the inaugural President of the Australian Paralympic Federation.

 Einfeld has served as an executive member of the New South Wales Jewish Board of Deputies and as a Councillor on the Executive Council of Australian Jewry.
 He also started and served as the first chairman of the Australian Campaign for the Rescue of Soviet Jewry, following his earlier establishment of the London-based National Campaign for Soviet Jewry of the United Kingdom and Ireland.
 Einfeld has been a spokesperson for Israeli and Jewish causes, and has contributed to public debate on Palestine, the media, the United Nations, universities, and other institutions.
-In 1997 President of the Palestinian National Authority Yassar Arafat chose him to assist in overhauling the Palestinian Authority's legal system.
+In 1997 President of the Palestinian National Authority Yasser Arafat chose him to assist in overhauling the Palestinian Authority's legal system.
 He was an invited speaker at United Israel Appeal (UIA) functions in Britain, the United States, Europe, Canada, and Australia.
 He is patron of the Australian Association of Jewish Holocaust Survivors and Descendants and of the Sydney Jewish Museum.